 - 1. Obtain an Add/Drop form from your advisor, department, the Registrar's Office, or online: www.montana.edu/registrar. - 2.
 Seek your instructor's approval.
-If your instructor approves and signs the form, go to your advisor. - 3.
+If your instructor signs and records your last day of attendance, go to your advisor. - 3.
 Discuss with your advisor the reason for the change.
 If your advisor approves and signs the form, return the completed Add/Drop form to the Registrar's Office with a picture ID.